Welcome

 |

-Some of our users have inquired as to whether we can do a load test of their Kafka cluster using Gatling.
-You’ve asked, we’ve delivered: here’s a step-by-step guide!
+Some of our users have inquired whether we can load test their Kafka cluster using Gatling.
+You’ve asked, and we’ve delivered: here’s a step-by-step guide!

-Apache Kafka is an open-source, real-time data streaming platform. the platform can collect, store, and distribute data streams (events) across large-scale applications and systems.
+Apache Kafka is an open-source, real-time data streaming platform.
+It can collect, store, and distribute data streams (events) across large-scale applications and systems.

-More specifically, Kafka works as a distributed messaging system, sending data as messages between producers (message creators) and consumers (message readers).
+More specifically, Kafka is a distributed messaging system that sends data as messages between producers and consumers (message creators and message readers).
 Messages are stored in partitions and distributed across multiple nodes in a Kafka server cluster.

 Prerequisites